-When the kitchen design incorporates more than one reclaimed element, the beauty of the different textures coexisting in one room lend a cohesion and sense of history that is hard to duplicate.
+When the kitchen design incorporates more than one reclaimed element, the beauty of the different textures coexisting in one room lends cohesion and a sense of history that is hard to duplicate.
 Right now, one of the hottest trends in home remodeling is infusing that sense of history into your new home using as many natural elements as possible.

-Reclaimed stone, wood and tin can come together beautifully in a kitchen our specialists at Shenandoah Furniture Gallery can design with you.
-The old barns and agricultural buildings we salvage to reclaim wood and and tin also yields us details that make our work feel authentic, down to the square nails we use.
+Reclaimed stone, wood, and tin can come together beautifully in a kitchen our specialists at Shenandoah Furniture Gallery can design with you.
+The old barns and agricultural buildings we salvage to reclaim wood and tin also yield us details that make our work feel authentic, down to the square nails we use.

 Incorporating a farmhouse sink into our custom cabinetry can also add to the authenticity of your farmhouse kitchen, providing functionality and beauty that has been time-tested for decades.